Shreehari3/Sales_protfolio_Project/README.md

 - Going through P&L Statements
 - Working on business transactions like creating Profit %, Gross Margin %, Forecast %, comparison in sales from previous periods, etc. (All listed below in the DAX Formulas list)

-This project taught hings beyond just Power BI.
-In order to compare the performance of the products, product categories, markets, customers, etc., one must go through the P&L statements in the project's business scenario.
+This project taught things beyond just Power BI.
+To compare the performance of the products, product categories, markets, customers, etc., one must go through the P&L statements in the project's business scenario.
 Financial statistics are provided, and dashboards measure and show the performance of items across various marketplaces and client segments.

 ## Power BI Features Learned & Used
 - DAX Formulas (Listed at the bottom)